 As technological innovation and advancement continues to impact all industries and sectors of the economy, influencing every aspect of our lives including how we work, learn, and communicate, computational literacy is critical for all students.
-Equitable access to computer science education is a critical national priority to address racial and economic disparities in the tech sector, to drive creativity, innovation and problem-solving, to and prepare a diverse tech workforce to meet the future needs of our economy, and to ensure students develop core computing literacies, while understanding social, cultural, and political impacts of technology.
+Equitable access to computer science education is a national and critical priority.
+Prioritizing equitable access to computer science will help to address racial and economic disparities in the tech sector; drive creativity, innovation, and problem-solving; prepare a diverse tech workforce to meet the future needs of our economy; and ensure students develop core computing literacies while understanding social, cultural, and political impacts of technology.